- The best Mt. Fuji tour depends on what sights you want to see and what mode of transport you prefer.

 6. Odawara Castle.

+A recreated castle from the 15th century, it contains a plethora of historical items from that time within it as it doubles as a museum.
 The grounds surrounding the castle often hosts large festivals where you can try various foods and local craft beers.
-The castle is best seen during cherry blossom season, as the grounds are surrounded on all sides by sakura trees.
+The castle is best seen during the cherry blossom season, as the grounds are surrounded on all sides by sakura trees.

 7. Mishima Skywalk.

 At 400m, this is the LONGEST suspension bridge in Japan and gives you a breathtaking view of Mt.
 Fuji.
 Featuring a Skygarden, athletic park, and ziplining, Mishima Skywalk makes a perfect day trip to escape the hustle and bustle of Tokyo.